May 29, 2013

 There are several platforms you can utilize that will help showcase your skills and allow you to reach a wider market.
 Uploading an animated or live action styling session will help people see what you can do.
 You could even provide short tutorial videos so you can build your own channel and build a following.

-Cosmetology is one of the most exciting, dynamic and rewarding industries but only if you know how to keep up and be competitive.
-If you want a successful career in this field, start building your reputation today by learning how to make a cosmetology portfolio that defines your skills and abilities.
+Cosmetology is one of the most exciting, dynamic, and rewarding industries but only if you know how to keep up and be competitive.
+Start building your portfolio with Avalon School of Cosmetology.
+We can help you build a portfolio that can help you get the job of your dreams!
+Contact us to get started today.